beauregard-joshua/Into-The-Abyss-Story/sessions/arc03/info.md

 The party accidentally summons Demogorgon, who remains loose in the Underdark.
 They search for a means to travel to Neverlight Grove, which leads them to the Darklake.
-Traversing the darklake proves dangerous as the party encounters an aquatic troll and several darkmantles.
+Traversing the darklake proves dangerous as the party encounters an aquatic troll, several darkmantles, and two hags.
 Alias gets her sanity shaken in the tunnels and the party attacks a duergar trade ship on the darklake after attempting to negotiate.
 They end their travel to Gracklstugh by removing Hemeth from his position as captain and exploring some